Visa requirements to visit Cuba

 Upon arrival in Cuba, the immigration officer will ask you to present a travel itinerary that sets your destinations before your arrival.
 In addition, you must travel to the place where you will be going after your departure from Cuba.
 It shouldn’t be difficult to do.

 Last but not least, you need travel insurance.
 The rule came into force in 2010 and all travelers arriving in Cuba must receive medical assistance.
 Proof of insurance is required for the entire trip.
-Once again, if you do not have an insurance policy or certificate, medical care card, etc., you can take out medical insurance with the Cuban tourist assistance company called ASISTUR SA.
+Once again, if you do not have an insurance policy or certificate, medical care card, etc., you can take out medical insurance with the Cuban tourist assistance company called ASISTUR.

 Health insurance does not cover international medical assistance and most insurance policies do not cover foreigners.
 We advise you to exercise more caution so that nothing happens to you.
 At least, nothing that requires medical attention.
 Although Cuban doctors are competent, hospitals have no staff and no treatment.